DrkSephy/drksephy.github.io/_posts/2015-02-15-reactjsflux.md

   })
 {% endhighlight %}

 <blockquote><b>Note: </b>It is important to notice that we return true at the end of our code.
-Keep in mind that the dispatcher queues up a chain of promises, and we need to return true in order for these promises to be resolved.</blockquote>
+Keep in mind that the Dispatcher queues up a chain of promises, and we need to return true in order for these promises to be resolved.</blockquote>
 <blockquote><b>Pro-tip: </b>We provide the Dispatcher with an index in the event that we have multiple stores, we would like to keep track of which Store is trying to register an action with the Dispatcher.</blockquote>

 Putting it all together, our `app-store.js` is looking like this: